NoBrainerORM/nobrainer.io/docs/fields.md

 * `:type` to enforce a type.
 * `:validates` to specify validations.
 * `:required` as a shorthand for the presence validation.
+* `:unique` as a shorthand for the uniqueness validation.
 * `:readonly` to specify if a field cannot be updated.

 ## Accessing Fields